windicss/docs/integrations/vite.md

 <div className={`p-${size}`}>
 ```

-For that, you will need to specify the possible combinations in the `safelist` options of `vite.config.js`.
+For that, you will need to specify the possible combinations in the `safelist` options of `windi.config.ts`.

 ```ts windi.config.ts
 import { defineConfig } from 'vite-plugin-windicss'